ArcaneEngineer/ECS-tutorials/part3.md

 By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, the update phase), we can select a component by its (archetype) index, without knowing any specific names of functions or arrays.
 This allows us to do generalised, list-style processing, and abstracts us away from any Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations.

+### Archetypes: How they are defined and used

 We just mentioned archetype indices.
-So let's review the archetype arrays, which reference into the `COMPONENT` enum array we've just looked at:
+So let's review them in full.

+The archetype arrays, which reference into the `COMPONENT` enum array we've just looked at, are simple:

 ```
 ///--- Archetypes ---///